slds-lmu/benchmark_2026_rush/README.md

 - conda — provides `r-base` (4.6.0), `redis-server`, `libhiredis`, and supporting libraries.
 - renv — pins the R package library.
 - HyperQueue (`hq`, v0.26.2) — meta-scheduler that submits work to SLURM.
-Installed into the project root by `setup.sh`.
+Installed into the project root by `setup_hpc.sh`.
 - SLURM — HPC job scheduler that HyperQueue submits to.
 - Redis — shared key–value store that rush workers coordinate through.

 ## Setup

 The setup depends on the HPC environment.
-The `setup.sh` script is a convenience wrapper that creates/activates a conda environment, installs R + system dependencies, downloads the HyperQueue binary, and initializes the renv library.
+The `setup_hpc.sh` script is a convenience wrapper that creates/activates a conda environment, installs R + system dependencies, downloads the HyperQueue binary, and initializes the renv library.

 ## Running the cluster backend